-When December 24 and 31 fall on either Saturday or Sunday, employees are provided one (1) additional vacation day for each day consistent with the provisions of the MGO Chapter 3.32(9).
+When December 24 and 31 fall on either Saturday or Sunday, employees are provided one (1) additional vacation day for each day consistent with the provisions of MGO Sec.
+3.32(9).
 This vacation day is not applied to an employee's leave balance until the pay period in which these days fall.

-Additional provisions relating to paid leave time will be implemented consistent with the terms of the MGO Chapter 3.32(9)
+Additional provisions relating to paid leave time will be implemented consistent with the terms of MGO Sec.
+3.32(9).